 Section 4.1 - Directors

-The Corporation shall be governed by a Board of Directors comprised of an Administrative Board, an Executive Board, a General Board, and a Past-Presidents Advisory Board.
+The Association shall be governed by a Board of Directors composed of an Administrative Board, an Executive Board, and a General Board.

 4.2.1 - Administrative Board